-Ginger Mint is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
+Orange Mint is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
 Because of its spreading habit of growth, it is ideally suited for use as a 'spiller' in the 'spiller-thriller-filler' container combination; plant it near the edges where it can spill gracefully over the pot.
-Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
+It is even sizeable enough that it can be grown alone in a suitable container.
+Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the vard or garden.